-All available cash distributed by us from any source will be treated as distributed from operating surplus until the sum of all available cash distributed since the closing of the initial public offering equals the operating surplus as of the end of the quarter before that distribution.
+A drybulk carrier of over 100,000 dwt that typically carries Capesize of all available cash distributed since the closing of the initial public offering equals the operating surplus as of the end of the quarter before that distribution.
 Any excess available cash will be deemed to be capital surplus.